Knife attacks

-You must make your own judgement about what is the right thing for you to do in any given situation
+You must make your own judgement about the right thing to do in any given situation

-The ideas described here won’t always work, but they will increase your chances of surviving.
+The ideas described here won’t always work, but you can increase the chances for yourself and others by considering the material below

 o Are there any exits/hiding places/weapons?